5 Best Shoes For Jumping Rope in 2023

 We earn affiliate commissions at no extra cost to you when you buy through us.
 Why trust us

-How we test shoes for jumping rope
+How we test shoes for skipping rope

 All the shoes on this list go through a series of tests before earning their spot.
 We also purchase them with our own money to avoid brand loyalty and bias.